RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/test/functional-checklist.md

   - Add `<distributionManagement>` to `pom.xml` pointing to Maven repository
 - [ ] Deploy project on the server
   - [ ] Running server is listed in `Execution Servers` page
-  - [ ] Validate artifact is deployed on Maven Nexus repository
+  - [ ] Artifact is deployed on Maven Nexus repository
-  - [ ] Validate artifact is deployed on server
+  - [ ] Artifact is deployed on server
+  - [ ] Business processes are listed under `Process Definitions` page

 ## Process management from Business Central
 - [ ] Start a process on KS